JohnnyPitchfork/johnnypitchfork/README.md

-# 👋 Hi, I’m Jonathan Campbell
+# 👋 Hi, I’m Jon Campbell

 I'm transitioning from enterprise IT into software development, with a focus on C#, .NET, and automation tooling.
 Currently finishing my AAS in Information Systems & Technology at UVU.